luciamartinf/Landmarks_generator/README.md

 * `--ouput_dir DIR`

-     &nbsp;&nbsp;&nbsp;&nbsp; Specifies where output files should be written.
+     &nbsp;&nbsp;&nbsp;&nbsp; Specifies where output files will be written.
 Default is current working directory.

 * `--save_params`

-     &nbsp;&nbsp;&nbsp;&nbsp; Save best found hyperparameters params in a new file [params_{model_name}.txt](example/params_carabus.txt) for future use e.g., when retraining a model with more images.
+     &nbsp;&nbsp;&nbsp;&nbsp; Save best found hyperparameters params in a new '[params_{model_name}.txt](example/params_carabus.txt)' file for future use e.g., when retraining a model with more images.

+**Configuration file**

+`Config.py`.
+Can be modified by the user.
+     - *PROCS* : Number of threads/cores we'll be using when training our models. -1 will also all available cores of the machine

+     - *MAX_FUNC_CALLS* : Maximum number of trials we'll be performing when tuning our shape predictor hyperparameters.
+Higher numbers will result in better predictions but will also highly increase training time

 ## 2. Predict landmarks